 The nahor (or Mesua ferrea) is a large, evergreen tree native to India, known for its beautiful white, fragrant flowers with yellow stamens and durable, heavy, reddish-brown wood.
 It has dark green, opposite leaves that are red when young, and its bark is smooth or scaly and ash-grey to reddish-brown

-₹ 18 / Plant Get Latest Price
+₹ 18 / Piece Get Latest Price

 | Plant Type | Flowering Plant |